Highlights. Millennial* retail spending totals $1.928 trillion over 12 months.

 • The average Millennial’s annual retail spending (including grocery) totals $27,710 or 2.49% more than the average consumer.

-• Though Millennials are less likely than the average consumer to shop in-store, they are 26.7% more likely to shop in-store as opposed to online.
+• Though Millennials are less likely than the average consumer to shop in-store, they are 26.7% more likely to shop in-store than online.

 *In this report, “Millennial” refers to someone born between 1981 and 1996.